“How to Clear My Record” From Cannabis Conviction

 - An expungement removes the conviction from your criminal record.
 Every state handles expungements differently, but typically you’ll contact the state’s Department of Justice or the court that issued the sentencing.
 From there, you’ll need to provide documentation and fill out forms.
 Lots and lots of forms.

-- If you’re seeking a full pardon, contact your state governor’s office.
+- In addition, if you’re seeking a full pardon, contact your state governor’s office.

-- If you’re certain you never broke any laws – or the prosecutor never filed charges against you – you can request a certificate of innocence.
+- If you’re certain you never broke any laws, you can request a certificate of innocence.
 Law enforcement agencies can grant this certificate as can courts.
 Again, the process varies from state to state.